 What if you want health insurance but can't afford it?

 There are many ways to bring down the cost of health insurance premiums and so don't immediately assume that it is beyond your budget.
 In our article '10 ways to cut the cost of health insurance' we provide practical tips on how to bring down the cost of the cover.
 The reality is that there is a policy to suit everyone's budget.

 If you decide that you cannot afford or are unable to commit to a set monthly premium, then you may want to consider 'self-insuring'.
-Rather than paying a monthly premium to an insurance company, you simply put an amount into savings account each month which can build up over time.
+Rather than paying a monthly premium to an insurance company, you simply put an amount into a savings account each month which can build up over time.
 This method of saving for future treatment provides flexibility and the opportunity to earn interest, but it comes with its own risks.
 Your savings could fall significantly short, particularly if you require expensive surgery and of course, there will always be the temptation of dipping into the money along the way.